 If you can’t stop the waves, learn to ride them.

-But movements are never constructed by talking to yourself.
+But movements are never constructed by talking to yourself (even if that self is called Alexa or Siri or Google Home).
 The suffragettes didn't retire after convincing themselves of the need for universal suffrage.
 Nor the Black Lives Matter movement.
-At some point we have to talk to someone else.
+At some point we all have to talk to someone else.

-I know, this is difficult these days, as we leap consciously and enthusiastically into our own echo chambers, abandoning the politics of the street for an online petition.
+I know, this is difficult these days, as we leap consciously and enthusiastically into our own echo chambers.
+It is so much easier to abandon the politics of the street for an online petition.

 At present, Tai Chi does very little to counter this tendency.

-Cyclical Debates on the practicality of pugilism versus the practicality of living well, drives us back into the realms of individualism again, styles and masters and grandmasters and schools, prowess, skills-sets, internal strength, internal energy emissions, challenges, slogans, Trump’s red-buttons, the length of a Steven Seagal pony-tail, colour of a silk suits….
+Cyclical debates on the practicality of pugilism versus the practicality of living well, drive us back into the realms of individualism again: Styles and masters, grandmasters and schools, prowess, skills-sets, internal strength, internal energy emissions, challenges, slogans, Trump’s red-buttons, the length of a Steven Seagal pony-tail, colour of a silk suits….

 SO WHAT CAN WE DO?

-So what could we do, where could we go with this art if not up own own back-sides, bobbing inanely on the flotsam and jetsam of a Facebook timeline?
+So what could we do?
+Where could we go with this art if not up our own back-sides, bobbing inanely on the flotsam and jetsam of a Facebook timeline?

-Whats yours, where do you find the purpose in what you do, the challenges in what you learn, the currents that run agains this age of complacency.
-How do you engage with something more than your own self, the reverb of your thoughts?
+What's yours?
+Where do you find the purpose in what you do, the challenges in what you learn, the currents that run agains this age of complacency?
+How do you engage with something more than your own self, how do you escape the reverb of your thoughts?
 How do you touch and change the world around you through your art?
-Leave a comment on the FB page, web site, or on twitter and lets talk. ( This article is available from the 10th of Feb as a podcast here)
+Leave a comment on the FB page, web site, or on twitter and let's talk.
+(This article is available from the 10th of Feb as a podcast here)